Bunnies

 Sara

 By Sara .
-Updated: January 16, 2017
+Updated: September 19, 2025

 Why does a Rabbit’s Fur Change Color

 Rabbits are soft, little, and perfect as a pet in every household.
 These shy, gentle creatures are just pure delight to hold and cuddle.
-People who have rabbits as pets sometime become worried when they realize that their rabbit’s fur is changing its color.
+People who have rabbits as pets sometimes become worried when they realize that their rabbit’s fur is changing its color.
 Most people think that their rabbit is sick or is suffering from some medical condition.
 But the color change in rabbit’s fur is quite a natural process called molting.

 You may also be interested in: Why is My Rabbit Aggressive?